scipp/scipp/doc/design.md

 Given the intention of being a low-level building block for everything else, ensuring good performance and preventing performance regression is thus essential.
 A suite of benchmarks is to be maintained and monitored for changes.

+### <a name="design-details:sanitizers"></a>Sanitizers

+Static analysis and sanitization runs should be performed and verified automatically.
+Most importantly, AddressSanitizer should be used to strictly monitor for memory corruption bugs.

+### <a name="design-details:code-review"></a>Code review

+The same review/approval system for pull request as in Mantid should be adopted.
+However, given the scope of the project, we should require *two full reviews*, i.e., the gatekeeper should also do a thorough review, in addition to the first reviewer.

 ### <a name="design-details:documentation"></a>Documentation